 (10) Tip Sheets.
 The race meet licensee may contract with no more than two persons to sell tip sheets on the racecourse during a race meet.
 Tip sheets obtained from out of state host tracks which are part of the race meet licensee's simulcast program shall not count against the limit of two tip sheets.
 The race meet licensee shall provide booths and utilities for the tip sheet sellers, and may charge a reasonable fee for their use.
-The race meet licensee shall not allow anyone to sell tip sheets to be sold in wagering areas.
+The race meet licensee shall not allow anyone to sell tip sheets who is not licensed by the commission and shall not allow tip sheets to be sold in wagering areas.
 Tip sheets must be sold from a booth, and the previous day's sheets and outcomes must be displayed on the front of each booth.
-Tip sheets must be independently handicapped, and each handicapper must sign and deliver such sheet at least one hour before post time to the commission office located on the race-course.
+Tip sheets must be independently handicapped, and each handicapper must sign and deliver such sheet at least one hour before post time to the commission office located on the racecourse.